 The mission of the Communication Sciences and Disorders Department is to provide a high quality, academic and clinical education which enables program graduates to become competent, fully credentialed speech-language pathologists serving the needs of the region and Commonwealth.

 CSD DEPARTMENT VISION STATEMENT

-The Communication Sciences and Disorders Department is dedicated to : 1) preparing students, per the tenants of best practices, with the knowledge and skills needed to effectively work with communicatively impaired individuals in a variety of clinical environments, 2) academic and clinical teaching excellence within the program, offering students quality educational opportunities and experiences3) providing a variety of effectual clinical services to the community at large, and 4) developing educated consumers of research who are committed to lifelong learning and professional development
+The Communication Sciences and Disorders Department is dedicated to: 1) preparing students, using evidence-based best practices, with the knowledge and skills needed to effectively work with communicatively impaired individuals in a variety of clinical environments, 2) academic and clinical teaching excellence within the program, offering students quality, inter-disciplinary educational opportunities and experiences, 3) providing a variety of effective clinical services to the community at-large, and 4) developing educated consumers of research who are committed to lifelong learning and professional development.

 CSD DEPARTMENT STRATEGIC GOALS